-(4) Officer candidate" means an individual who is enrolled in the basic officer training program of the Administration and is under consideration for appointment as an officer under section 221(a)(2)(A).
+- (4) OFFICER CANDIDATE.-The term "officer candidate" means an individual who is enrolled in the basic officer training program of the Administration and is under consideration for appointment as an officer under section 221(a)(2)(A). - pointment as an officer under section 221(a)(2)(A).

-[(4)](5) FLAG OFFICER.-The term "flag officer" means an officer serving in, or having the grade of, vice admiral, rear admiral, or rear admiral (lower half).

-[(5)](6) Secretary.-The term "Secretary" means the Secretary of Commerce.
+[(4)] (5) FLAG OFFICER.-The term "flag officer" means an officer serving in, or having the grade of, vice admiral, rear admiral, or rear admiral (lower half). - [(5)] (6) Secretary.-The term "Secretary" means the Secretary of Commerce.

-[(6)](7) ADMINISTRATION.-The term "Administration" means the National Oceanic and Atmospheric Administration.
+[(6)] (7) ADMINISTRATION.-The term "Administration" means the National Oceanic and Atmospheric Administration.